hofjs/hof/README.md

 ## Installation

-Hof.js can be installed by including the script file hof.min.js.
+Hof.js can be installed by including the nomodule script file hof.js.
+Optionally, HofRouter can be installed by including the nomodule script file hofrouter.js.

+Additionally modular js builds are available and a TypeScript version.

 That's all that is required.

 ## Documentation